laurentHYZ/CosmosSDKBasics/docs/docs/07-cli.md

-      --check-dependencies   verify that cached dependencies have not been modified since they were downloaded --clear-cache          clear the build cache (advanced) -f, --force-reset          Force reset of the app state on start and every source change -h, --help                 help for serve
+      --check-dependencies   verify that cached dependencies have not been modified since they were downloaded --clear-cache          clear the build cache (advanced) -f, --force-reset          Force reset of the app state on start and every source change --generate-clients     Generate code for the configured clients on reset or source code change -h, --help                 help for serve
       --home string          home directory used for blockchains -p, --path string          path of the app (default ".")
-      --proto-all-modules    enables proto code generation for 3rd party modules used in your chain --quit-on-fail         Quit program if the app fails to start -r, --reset-once           Reset of the app state on first start --skip-proto           skip file generation from proto
+      --quit-on-fail         Quit program if the app fails to start -r, --reset-once           Reset of the app state on first start --skip-proto           skip file generation from proto